 Important VAT info for EU customers:

-Import fees in the form of VAT (plus admin costs) are now charged by local mail companies in EU member states on goods sent from the UK.
-Until July 2021 there is an exemption for small value items - the VAT threshold actually varies between 9 and 22 Euros depending on the EU member state, as does the VAT levy itself (it's around 20%).
-VAT-liable packages are usually held by the postal service until the customs / handling fee is paid - a note advising of any charges will be delivered in lieu of the item).
-The VAT charge varies from one EU member state to another (19-27%) and the admin cost depends on the local carrier, it can be as low as 8 Euros but up to 20 Euros in some countries.
-These extra steps obviously have an impact on delivery times.
+Import fees in the form of VAT (plus admin costs) are now charged by local mail companies in EU member states on all goods sent from the UK - there are no longer any exemptions for small value items (the EU abolished this from July 1st 2021).
+Packages are usually held by the postal service until the customs / handling fee is paid (a note advising of any charges will be delivered in lieu of the item).
+The VAT charge varies from one EU member state to another (19-27%) and the admin cost depends on the local carrier - 5 to 15 Euros seems to be normal, but please check locally.

 (For Northern Ireland: Everything remains the same as it was before.
 See this page on the government's website).

 General Shipping info: